The production of K+K- pairs in proton-proton collisions below the phi meson threshold: Results

 Due to the low statistics, the COSY-11 data at 10 and 28~MeV~\cite{Win06,Sil09} cannot distinguish between predictions based on effective scattering lengths of $a_{K^-p}=1.5i$~fm and $a_{K^-p}=2.45i$~fm.
 This illustrated for the $R_{Kp}$ ratio in Fig.~\ref{Ratio_10_28} but this lack of sensitivity is equally true for $R_{Kpp}$.

-The acceptance-corrected invariant mass distribution shown in Fig.~\ref{IM} was used to determine the value of the total cross section, $\sigma=6.66\pm0.08\pm0.67$~nb, where the errors reflect the statistical and systematical uncertainties, respectively.
+The $pp\to ppK^+K^-$ differential cross section, shown in Fig.~\ref{IM} as a function of the $K^+K^-$ invariant mass, was used to determine the value of the total cross section, $\sigma=6.66\pm0.08\pm0.67$~nb, where the first error is statistical and the second systematic.
 The systematic effects considered here arise from the background subtraction, acceptance correction, tracking efficiency correction, and luminosity determination.

 The total cross section result is plotted in Fig.~\ref{txs} along with previous measurements from DISTO~\cite{Bal01}, COSY-11~\cite{Win06,Sil09,Wol98,Que01}, and ANKE~\cite{Mae08,QYe12}.
-The new point seems high compared to the COSY-11 result at $\varepsilon = 28$~MeV but it should be noted that this value was already increased by 50\% compared to that originally quoted.
-This was achieved through a re-analysis of the data that included $pp$ and $K^-p$ final state interactions with $a_{K^-p}=1.5i$~fm~\cite{Sil09}.
-It is therefore possible that a further increase might follow if the $K^+K^-$ final state interaction were included in the evaluation of the acceptance corrections as well as an effective scattering length of $a_{K^-p}=2.45i$~fm was used instead.
-There seems to be less sensitivity to the FSI assumptions at $\varepsilon = 10$~MeV, where the original re-analysis only increased the total cross section by 20\%.
+The new point seems high compared to the COSY-11 result at $\varepsilon = 28$~MeV, though one has to take into account the limited statistics of these data.
+This value had already been increased by 50\% compared to that originally published~\cite{Win06}.
+This was achieved through a re-analysis of the data that included a modified $pp$ and a $K^-p$ final state interaction with $a_{K^-p}=1.5i$~fm~\cite{Sil09}.
+For the lower excess energy of $\varepsilon = 10$~MeV, where the acceptance of the COSY-11 apparatus is higher, the re-analysis increased the cross section by only 20\%.
+Both cross sections would be reduced slightly if $a_{K^-p}$ were increased to $2.45i$~fm but the changes would be less than the statistical errors~\cite{Sil13}.
+The COSY-11 acceptance is very sensitive to the form assumed for the $pp$ FSI but much less so for that of the $K^-p$~\cite{Sil13}.